Opinion fluctuations and disagreement in social networks: Belief evolution model

 \subsection{Voter model with zealots}

-We now consider the special case when the social network topology $\ora\mc G$ is arbitrary, and $\theta_{av}=1$ for all $(a,v)\in\mc E$.
-In this case, whenever an edge $(a,v)\in\ora{\mc E}$ is activated, the regular agent $a$ adopts agent $v$'s current opinion as such, completely disregarding her own current opinion.
+We now consider the special case when the social network topology $\ora{\mc G}$ is arbitrary, and $\theta_{av}=1$ for all $(a,v)\in\mc E$.
+In this case, whenever a link $(a,v)\in\ora{\mc E}$ is activated, the regular agent $a$ adopts agent $v$'s current opinion as such, completely disregarding her own current opinion.

 This opinion dynamics, known as the \emph{voter model}, was introduced independently by Clifford and Sudbury \cite{CliffordSudbury73}, and Holley and Liggett \cite{HolleyLiggett75}.
 It has been extensively studied in the framework of interacting particle systems \cite{Liggettbook,Liggettbook2}.
 While most of the research focus has been on the case when the graph is an infinite lattice, the voter model on finite graphs, and without stubborn agents, was considered, e.g., in \cite{ConnelyWelsh82,Cox89}, \cite[Ch.~14]{AldousFillbook}, and \cite[Ch.~6.9]{Durrettbook}: in this case, consensus is achieved in some finite random time, whose distribution depends on the graph topology only.